bishfait/Annie_BlueStampProject/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-# First Milestone: RGB LED Practice Kit
+# Starter Project: RGB LED Practice Kit
 The RGB LED Practice Kit is mostly for practice with soldering.
 By incorporating three sliding potentiometers to control each value of the RGB LED(red, green, and blue), the switches can control the color and intensity of the LED with remarkable precision.

 The three sliding potentiometers would change the resistance in the circuit, thus changing how potent each value emits.
 In addition, controlling the resistance would also control the brightness of the LED; a higher resistance would result in a dimmer light and vice versa.